Showing posts with label чайный гриб. Show all posts

 Once we drink enough that the liquid drops to the 4L line I fill it with sweet tea that has cooled.
 Never use hot tea as this will kill (or at least damage) the scoby.

-4. Once cooled I pour this sweet tea in my jar, and it is ready to drink in a few days (or immediately if you prefer it sweeter).
+5. Once cooled I pour this sweet tea in my jar that already has kombucha mentioned in step 1.
+It is ready to drink in a few days (or immediately if you prefer it sweeter).

 Let me stress that I always allow it to cool before adding it to my jar, never add this when still hot or it will kill the scoby.